Are you curious about whether caring for chickens in the winter is possible? This article will tell you everything you need to know.

 Collect Eggs Often

 If you are raising laying chickens, check the nesting boxes several times throughout the day.
-The last thing you are going to want to deal with when it gets colder are eggs that are frozen and explode all over the coop.
+The last thing you are going to want to deal with when it gets colder are eggs that are frozen and blow up all over the coop.

 Try the Deep Litter Method

-If you hate cleaning the chicken coop bedding in the dead of winter, you aren’t alone.
+If you hate cleaning the chicken coop bedding in the middle of the winter, you aren’t alone.
 There’s nothing quite so unpleasant as scraping frozen bedding off the bottom of the floor!

 Rejoice -because this is a solution to keeping chickens warm in the winter that will also eliminate the need to clean the coop constantly.